Two important principles are clashing in Apple vs. FBI dispute, Peter Bergen says

 In addition, the firms argue that if it is known they have given the U.S. government such a backdoor, then consumers around the world will be leery of using Apple and Google and other U.S. technology products.
 Many tens of billions of dollars are therefore at stake.

-The new occasion of this long-simmering dispute is Apple's rejection Wednesday of a federal judge's order to help the FBI hack into the encrypted iPhone of Syed Rizwan Farook
+The new occasion of this long-simmering dispute is Apple’s rejection Wednesday of a federal judge’s order to help the FBI hack into the encrypted iPhone of Syed Rizwan Farook, who in December, together with his wife, killed 14 of his co-workers at a holiday party in San Bernardino, California.

 No evidence has emerged that Farook and his wife had any formal connection to a terrorist organization, and the plot involved only the couple and the alleged connivance of Marquez.
 What might be found on Farook’s iPhone therefore is more than likely simply only some additional details to buttress the overall account of what we know already.